-- Fixed salary of \$500,000 including superannuation; - Short term incentives of up to \$250,000 per annum in the form of an annual cash bonus based on achieving yearly objectives including budgeted EBITDA targets and operational targets as approved by the Board from time to time; and - Long term incentives in the form of 3,000,000 options which vest in equal tranches over 3 years based on achieving yearly objectives including annual EBITDA, revenue and earnings per share targets and other long term strategic objectives determined by the Board to support the long term growth of the Company.
-The minimum vesting period for the options is 2 years provided the Board is of the options and has met the yearly objectives for the applicable tranches.
+- Fixed salary of \$500,000, including superannuation; - Short term incentives of up to \$250,000 per annum in the form of an annual cash bonus based on achieving yearly objectives including budgeted EBITDA targets and operational targets as approved by the Board from time to time; and - Long term incentives in the form of 3,000,000 options which vest in equal tranches over 3 years based on achieving yearly objectives including annual EBITDA, revenue and earnings per share targets and other long term strategic objectives determined by the Board to support the long term growth of the Company.
+The minimum vesting period for the options is 2 years provided the Board is of the opinion that the Executive is eligible to receive the options and has met the yearly objectives for the applicable tranches.
 At the date of this report, these options have not yet been issued.